19hours/sg-statutes/Acts/Public Utilities Act.md

 [Act 11 of 2018 wef 01/04/2018]

-(10) This section shall not apply to the supply of piped water for human consumption solely to the Board.
+(10) This section shall not apply to the supply of piped water suitable for drinking solely to the Board.

+[Act 11 of 2018 wef 25/03/2019]

-### Compliance with requirements by approved person
+### Compliance with requirements by approved person, etc.

-42\.
-Every person given written approval under section 41 shall —
+42\.—(1) Every person given written approval under section 41 shall —

-(a) ensure that the water supplied by him complies with the prescribed guidelines relating to the quality of water for human consumption;
+(a) comply with the requirements imposed by or under this Act relating to the supply of piped water suitable for drinking, and any other written law relating to the provision of piped water suitable for drinking;

+[Act 11 of 2018 wef 25/03/2019]

-(b) ensure that the installation, water installation, water service installation and water fitting used by him for the supply of water are in compliance with the regulations made under this Act and the applicable standards and codes of practice specified by the Board;
+(b) ensure that any installation, water installation and water service installation used by the person for the supply of piped water suitable for drinking conforms to the requirements set out in the regulations made under section 72;

+[Act 11 of 2018 wef 25/03/2019]

-(c) take all reasonable steps to safeguard the health and safety of persons employed by him in carrying out the supply of water;
+(c) take all reasonable steps to safeguard the health and safety of persons employed by him in carrying out the supply of piped water suitable for drinking;

+[Act 11 of 2018 wef 25/03/2019]

-(d) ensure that consumers of the water supplied by him are protected against dangers of contamination or pollution in the water;
+(d) ensure that consumers of the piped water suitable for drinking supplied by him are protected against dangers of contamination or pollution in the piped water suitable for drinking;

+[Act 11 of 2018 wef 25/03/2019]

-(e) not do any act which renders the water supplied by him injurious to the health of the consumers; and
+(e) not do any act which renders the piped water suitable for drinking supplied by him injurious to the health of the consumers; and

+[Act 11 of 2018 wef 25/03/2019]

-(f) in carrying out the supply of water, take all reasonable steps to safeguard the health and interests of the consumers.
+(f) in carrying out the supply of piped water suitable for drinking, take all reasonable steps to safeguard the health and interests of the consumers.

+[Act 11 of 2018 wef 25/03/2019]

+(2) Where the Board considers that immediate action is necessary due to any contravention or likely contravention of a requirement under subsection (1) by an approved person that endangers the health or safety of consumers, the Board may —

+(a) immediately and without notice enter any premises and carry out, or direct the immediate execution of, any work or the doing of any act that is necessary to safeguard the health or safety of consumers; and

+(b) on completion of the work or act mentioned in paragraph (a), recover from the approved person, any costs reasonably incurred by the Board in carrying out that work or act.

+[Act 11 of 2018 wef 25/03/2019]

 ### Suspension of approval